PavanRangani/docs/docs/prd/philanthropy/payment.md

   - Organization
     - Organization of the Contribution
     - It should be a link.
-  - Contribution Amount: Amount of the Payment.
+  - Contribution Amount
+    - It shows a total payment amount.
+  - Contribution Mode
-  - Contribution Mode: Mode of the Payment.
+    - It shows the mode of payment of the contribution.
   - LOA
     - Show status of LOA.
 Its value either `Yes` or `-`.
     - Its not applicable for Grant given by Foundation.